apike/allenpike.com/me/index.markdown

 ---

 <img src='/images/allen-pike-2016.jpg' style='width: 220px;' class='side'>
-I’m a founder who loves building great products and teams.
-I run [Steamclock](https://steamclock.com/), a mobile product studio in Vancouver that builds nice apps.
-I now lead our new product discovery work, exploring new businesses where UX can be a competitive advantage.
+I’m a founder who loves building great products and teams, currently spinning up a new product startup.
+Previously I founded [Steamclock](https://steamclock.com/), a studio in Vancouver that builds nice apps, and was a Software Engineer at Apple.

 I also [write monthly about technology and teams](/archive/), host a podcast [about leadership](https://itshipped.fm) and one [about facts](https://funfact.fm), [speak](/speaking/) about what I’ve learned, and informally advise startups.